 (2) The legal practitioner of a person referred to in subsection (1)(a), (b) or (c) must, before filing an application, ensure that the person receives such of the documents referred to in subsection (1) as are applicable in relation to the proceedings.

+[Section 55 amended by No. 35 of 2006 s.
+64.]

 56. Oath or affirmation of secrecy — FLA s.
 19(1)

 A family and child counsellor must, before performing any function under this Act of such a counsellor, make before a person authorised to take affidavits in this State, an oath or affirmation of secrecy in accordance with the prescribed form.